Santa María del Mar District (Peru): History

 The area soon became the birthplace of the local jet set culture, with locals from Lima visiting or establishing themselves in the district.
 International visitors were also attracted, with visitors that included then Prince of Spain, Juan Carlos I.

 The district's first mayor was Aurelio Yrigoyen Rodrigo, whose tenure started in 1962.
 He was succeeded by 5 other mayors up until 2011, and 3 more since then.

+Recent history

 In 2020, a bust of Miguel Grau and the nautical chart of Santa María was unveiled in the district.
-In 2021, a 6 × 1.6 cm Chilean Bachmann-type cartridge dating back to the War of the Pacific was found in Embajadores.
+In 2021, a 6 × 1.6 cm Chilean Bachmann-type cartridge dating back to the War of the Pacific was found in Embajadores beach.

+On September 28, 2023, the Congress of Peru was awarded a 35,133.05 m2 terrain by the National Superintendence of State Assets on the district, to be used as a "Parliamentary Training and Studies Centre" at a total cost of over S/.
+17 million and an estimated completion date of December 31, 2025.
+The news of the high-end facility's intended features and cost, as well as possible damages to the Inca road system, attracted criticism from a number of congressmen and the press.